tembo-io/website/blog/2023-09-14-four-types-of-extensions/index.md

 pg_cron.control
 ```

-Since that's not really applicable on auto_explain, since it's just logging outputs and there is nothing to migrate or handle between versions, it's just cleaner to not have a control file.
+Since that's not really applicable on auto_explain, because it's just logging outputs and there is nothing to migrate or handle between versions, it's just cleaner to not have a control file.
 Upgrading auto_explain only involves replacing the library, then loading it again.

 :::info
 Upgrade logic is not applicable for extensions that do not require `CREATE EXTENSION`.
 These cases just involve re-loading a new version of the library.